JDR 3rd Scholars Program

-The John D. Rockefeller 3RD Scholars (JDR3) Program promotes independent, social science research and strengthens analytic skills in young professionals by giving grants to multi-disciplinary, applied research teams.
-Research themes focus on development challenges facing disadvantaged groups, including women, youth, ethnic minorities, and low-income groups.
+Winrock International created the John D. Rockefeller 3RD Scholars Program (JDR3) in 2004 to continue the Rockefeller family’s longstanding commitment to building the capacity and leadership skills of scholars in emerging countries.
+The program promotes independent social science research and strengthens analytical skills of young professionals, primarily in Asia.
+Research themes focus on development challenges facing disadvantaged groups, including women, youth, ethnic minorities and low-income groups.

 Watch this new video, which celebrates the legacy of the Agricultural Development Council, one of Winrock’s founding organizations, and of the JDR III Scholars program, which continues that legacy.